Is a Leaking Air Conditioner Dangerous?

-When your air conditioner is running properly, your house will be cool and dry.
-A leaking air conditioner is annoying but isn’t necessarily harmful.
+When your air conditioner is working properly, your home will be cool and dry.
+A leaking air conditioner is annoying but isn’t necessarily dangerous.
 It depends on whether it’s leaking water or refrigerant.

 Find out why your air conditioner is leaking and how you can stop it from happening in the future.